-This type of catheter involves a minor operation whereby it is inserted through a small incision into the abdomen (a few inches below the tummy button) directly into the bladder.
-This is usually done by a Urologist under local or general anaesthetic.
+This type of catheter involves a minor operation to insert it through a small incision into the abdomen (a few inches below the tummy button) directly into the bladder.
+This is usually done by a urologist under local or general anesthetic.

-As with the indwelling catheters either a valve or bag can be attached, whichever is more convenient for the individual.
+As with the indwelling catheters, either a valve or bag can be attached.
 This type of catheter is a permanent solution to bladder problems.
-They are sometimes preferred as they are easier to change and it bypasses the genital area by going directly in the abdominal wall and can be much easier to manage.
+They are sometimes preferred as they are easier to change and it bypasses the genital area by going directly in the abdominal wall, which can be much easier to manage.

 Although people are often put off by surgery, those who have had the procedure often find that the improvement to quality of life is worthwhile.

-This type of catheter is usually changed every six to eight weeks (7).
+This type of catheter is usually changed every four to 12 weeks (7).

-Some hospitals around the country may well offer acupuncture for an overactive bladder, it is worth finding out if this is an option by discussing with your MS nurse or continence nurse.
+Some hospitals around the country may offer acupuncture for an overactive bladder.
+It is worth finding out if this is an option by discussing with your MS nurse or continence nurse.

 The relaxation that can be gained from these therapies may help to calm the bladder.
 However, they are not a cure and should not be a replacement for any medical therapies that are offered.

-Cranberry juice or cranberry tablets are also reported to be a helpful supplement for those with bladder problems (8).
-Studies have shown that cranberries can help to prevent urinary tract infections.
-It has also been stated by researchers that there is no ‘best’ amount of juice or tablets to take each day, or if one works more effectively than another.
-It is personal preference.
+Cranberry juice or cranberry tablets are reported to be a helpful supplement for those with bladder problems.
+Studies have shown that cranberries can help to prevent urinary tract infections (8).
+Cranberry juice does contain a lot of sugar and therefore some people prefer to take it in tablet form.

 It is worth noting that cranberries can interact with certain medications so it is always best to check with a medical professional beforehand.

-D-mannose is a naturally occurring sugar similar to that of glucose, available in tablet or powder form.
+D-mannose is a naturally occurring sugar similar to glucose.
+It’s available in tablet or powder form.
 Studies have shown that it can be taken to help reduce and even prevent the occurrence of urinary tract infections (9).
-It does this by sticking to the e-coli bacteria (which if often the main cause of the UTI), so it can be effectively ‘rinsed’ out during urination.
+It does this by sticking to the e-coli bacteria (which is often the main cause of the UTI), so it can be effectively ‘rinsed’ out during urination.